maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     Type: response
     Comparison: dY/dX

+**Explanation of syntax:**
+- `avg_slopes()` computes average marginal effects (or simple slopes) from a fitted model.
+- `variables = "iq_verb"` specifies the predictor whose slope we want.
+- `by = "homework"` indicates that we want separate slopes for different values of homework.
+- `newdata = datagrid(homework = hw_vals)` tells the function to
+evaluate the slopes at the three chosen homework levels.

-**Interpretation:** The effect of IQ on language scores is 2.427 when homework is low, 2.485 at average homework, and 2.542 when homework is high.
-The interaction term tells us how much this slope changes per unit increase in homework.
+**Interpretation:** The effect of IQ on language scores is 2.43 when homework is low (3.05 hours), 2.48 at average homework (5.02 hours), and 2.54 when homework is high (6.99 hours).
+Although the slopes increase slightly with homework, the interaction term was not significant, so these differences are not reliable.

 We can also plot the interaction: